nsbarr/self-therapy/content/posts/ifs.md

   alt="Two images side-by-side.
 In the first, Self energy, represented by a heart, is covered by various Protectors, while the Exiles are hidden behind a curtain.
 In the second, Self energy is now uncovered, and all parts are cooperating.
 Exiles are no longer behind the curtain."
 >}}

-To practice IFS is to build a relationship between your Self and your parts.
-More specifically: as the Self gets to know Protectors, they begin to reveal their beliefs, fears, and how they function on behalf of the individual.
+To practice IFS is to build a relationship between your Self and your various parts.
+More specifically: as the Self gets to know Protectors, they begin to reveal their beliefs, fears, and how they work on behalf of the individual.
 In turn, the Self acknowledges the roles these protective parts have been playing, and gives them hope that there’s a better way forward.

-Having earned the trust of Protectors, the Self can do deep work with the Exile.
-Once the Exile is able to tell their story, and feels fully witnessed by the Self, they may be prepared to let go of their burdens and limiting beliefs, and re-connect with long-forgotten positive qualities.
+Having earned the trust of Protectors, the Self can do deep work with the Exiles.
+Once an Exile is able to tell their story and feels fully witnessed by the Self, they may be prepared to let go of their burdens and limiting beliefs, and re-connect with long-forgotten positive qualities.
 After the Exile is healed, Protectors discover that they can drop their old roles and take on new responsibilities as well.
 {{< marginnote >}}![Stardew Valley](/stardew-valley.jpg) Games like Harvest Moon, and [Stardew Valley](https://www.stardewvalley.net/), pictured, belong to the "cozy sim" genre.
 They provide a bucolic environment in which the player can fish, garden, and tend to animals. {{< /marginnote >}}

 This is the internal family system: a web of interdependent parts supported by a loving presence, the Self.
 You could also think of the system as an organization headed up by a benevolent CEO, or even, as I sometimes do, as animals led by a kind shepherd.
 (I would love for therapy to feel more like playing Harvest Moon; more on that later.)

-The ability to practice on one's own is an essential characteristic of the IFS model.
+The ability to practice on one's own is an essential characteristic of IFS.
 In the foreword to *Self-Therapy*, Schwartz writes:

 >My twenty-seven years of experience using this model... tell me that many people can do a great deal of work on themselves without a therapist.
 They may not be able to unburden all their exiles, but they can reverse the atmosphere of their inner worlds from one of self-loathing to self-love and Self-leadership.
 Also, people who are in therapy will find the book a useful guide for their between-session work on themselves.
 Therapy is too expensive in both time and money for many people.
 I’m grateful that this book allows IFS to extend its reach to those who would not otherwise have access to it.

 While this sounds wonderful on paper, the reality is that self-therapy can be quite hard to do.
 IFS protocols can be complex and unwieldy.
-For example, consider the “6 Fs,” a protocol for building a relationship between Self and a Protector:
+For example, consider the “6 Fs,” a protocol for building a relationship between Self and a Protector.
+The 6 Fs entail: **finding** the part by tuning in to emotions, thoughts, or body sensations; **focusing** on the part by gathering your attention around it; **fleshing out** the details of the part, like its name, its appearance, or what it's saying; checking how you **feel** toward the part to ensure that you are feeling the openness of Self and not the judgement of another part; **befriending** the part by learning more about what it does, why it does it, and how long it's been doing it; and finally learning about its **fears** by asking what it's afraid would happen if it stopped doing its job – this usually points to the Exile that it's protecting.

 1. **Find.** The individual turns their attention inwards and finds what’s happening inside by locating an emotion, thought, or body sensation they want to work with.<br/>
 2. **Focus.** The individual gathers their attention around this internal part.<br/>